 We were perfectly timed as the sun had disappeared behind cloud.
 The water was deliciously warm and very clear.
 We saw heaps of tropical fish in the coral reef which was not far from the shore.
-We’ve found Nemo.
+We found Nemo.

 The next morning we had breakfast at the owner’s restaurant on the main road and tried to decide how to get around the island.
 Everyone here rents scooters but with Marie not confident she can ride a scooter well enough to put Emma on the back we had a debate as to whether to do that or hire a three wheeler.
 We asked one of the drivers and it was going to be 3 times the price for a day tour.
 That sealed it, even if we only did one thing on a scooter and ditched it for a 3 wheeler it wouldn’t cost anymore.

 Marie crossed the road on it and picked Emma up at the bottom as we’d decided first to head inland on the quieter roads to some waterfalls rather than tackle the main road.
-The road wound up.
+The road wound upwards.
 The bike had little power but managed it fine, the road was rough in places but it had good trail bike tyres on it so we had no problem on the rough stuff at all.

-There are 12 falls where we headed, buried in the jungle.
+There are 12 waterfalls where we headed, buried in the jungle.
 Each named after a sign of the zodiac.
 It being the wrong season (not enough rain) we only headed to the main fall.
-There wasn’t much water in it, but with a beautiful deep blue plunge pool at the bottom there was a rope to jump off at the side and you could jump off the falls.
+There wasn’t much water in it, but with a beautiful deep blue plunge pool at the bottom there was a rope to jump off at the side and you could also jump off the falls.
 Surprisingly few people were there.
-We didn’t want the effort of getting wet and then getting dry and having wet stuff to deal with so we watched for a while.
+We didn’t want the effort of getting wet and then getting dry and having wet stuff to deal with so we watched others jump for a while.

 We decided to continue to stick on the inland roads and head for the top of the highest hill on the island.
-Which gives a 360 view.

 We loved riding through the small villages.
 We also rode through San Antonio where all the healers live.
 Rather than keeping getting the map out we stopped and asked locals each time there was a junction.
 Clearly far fewer tourists head inland.
 At the last one before the hill a woman at a shop warned us to be careful of the road up because dry leaves make it slippy.
-The jungle closed in on each side narrowing the road to track width.
+The jungle closed in on each side narrowing the road to a foot track width.
 We took it slow and when we found the walk to the viewing tower we also found a handful of tourists had made the trip via a more conventional route.

-The tower was metal but was rusty didn’t feel fantastically solid – certainly not for the 10 people it can apparently hold and the tree tops have claimed some of the view so we didn’t hang around too long.
+The tower was metal but was rusty, so didn’t feel fantastically solid – certainly not for the 10 people it can apparently hold and the tree tops have claimed some of the view so we didn’t hang around too long.
 We decided to continue across inland to one of the eastern towns where we’d pick up the main road.
 Again we hardly saw anyone else, the only tourist we saw were 4 people on scooters that were at the viewpoint.
 We crossed the main road and headed down a rougher narrower road.
 It followed a ridgeline with better views than the hill had offered so we took a break and sat on the hill for a while.
 Locals that went past waved and shouted hello.

 We hit the town and easily found the church we were looking for.
-Helpfully it also had a toilet in the grounds you could use for a donation because remember a pee is not free and God is always watching you.
+Helpfully it also had a toilet in the grounds you could use for a donation, because remember a pee is not free and God is always watching you.
 Most of the old churches in the Philippines are huge stone affairs.
 Not much to look at on the outside but inside often quite amazing.
 Some have huge murals on the ceiling.
 Not at all what you expect.
-The size of hem and the number of pews shows how strong Catholicism is.
+The size of them and the number of pews shows how strong Catholicism is.

 We headed back on the main road which was still quieter than any road on Bohol.
 We stopped to check out a cemetery and discovered there was a track to the beach opposite so had a snack break on the beach.
 A few boys were playing basketball on the court behind us.
 Basketball courts are a common sight in the Philippines, even small places will have one, a hang over from when it was US territory post the Spanish rule.